Are you planning a trip to Alaska in July? This is a beautiful time to visit the Final Frontier!

 It is the Busiest and Most Expensive Time to Visit Alaska

-July is the middle of the cruise season which means there are lots of tourists during this time, especially in port cities.
-The good weather and beautiful landscapes draw crowds in for road trips as well.
+July is the middle of the cruise season with tourists during this time, especially in port cities.
+The good weather and beautiful landscapes draw crowds in for road trips.

 If you need tips on packing, refer to my Alaska Cruise Packing List.